bovine/rss2trello/README.md

 to your copy.
 You will need to follow the instructions in the section below to get your Trello access token.

-To run the rss2trello application one, just run:
+To run the rss2trello application once, just run:

     nodejs main.js